 7. 85% of burglars are nonprofessionals who are usually more desperate and dangerous

-Yes, 85% of those who break in your house are nonprofessionals, and most of them are young men (under 25 years old).
+Yes, 85% of those who break into your house are nonprofessionals, and most of them are young men (under 25 years old).
 They are usually looking for small but expensive items like jewelry, gadgets, guns, and of course, cash.
 They are dangerous because these young men are desperate for money to support their addiction.
 Drugs have always been number one cause of many crimes.

 8. Most of these criminals can burglarize a home in less than 10 minutes